Decorating & Design

 Here’s the house when we bought it in January 2010.
 We didn’t close and move into the house until the spring, though.

 It’s perfect for us because it’s in near-original condition and has all of the character and special details we love.
-I wasn’t sure I loved that red roof, but I was certain I could warm up the trim work and windows to bridge the colour gap.
+I wasn’t sure I loved that red roof, but I was certain I could connect with a residential and commercial roof construction company to patch up the tiny holes and provide other residential or commercial roofing services like a metal roof installation.

 Inside, there’s a spacious living room with built-in cabinets and hardwood flooring.